What is Title IX?

-Title IX benefits all genders.
-It requires educational institutions to maintain policies, practices and programs that do not discriminate against anyone based on sex.
-Under this law, all genders are expected to receive fair and equal treatment in all aspects of higher education.
+Title IX requires educational institutions to maintain policies, practices and programs that do not discriminate against anyone based on sex, gender, gender identity or sexual orientation.
+Fair and equal treatment in all aspects of higher education is expected under the Title IX regulations.
+Detailed information on CCAC's Title IX policy can be found in the Civil Rights & Sexual Misconduct Reporting and Response Procedure.

 Who Enforces Title IX?